StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Experiments

+To better understand how \ourmethod{} enhances intermediate decisions, we present a representative case in~\autoref{fig:case_study-0}, where it successfully corrects a tool selection error made by ToolLLaMa.
 In this example, the user requests channel information, video comments, and streaming sources for movies.
-ToolLlama successfully retrieves channel info for "Paramount Pictures" and video comments for ID "123456" but incorrectly calls the \sethlcolor{case_fail!60}`getvideoscomment' tool again instead of switching to the \sethlcolor{case_role_tool!70}`download\_stream' tool for the third step.
-This error highlights issues in handling intermediate steps before optimization.
-After applying our step-grained reinforcement strategy, the model correctly uses the \sethlcolor{case_role_tool!70}`download\_stream' tool, providing a streaming link and fulfilling the user's request.
-This demonstrates the importance of optimizing intermediate steps and the effectiveness of our approach in improving decision-making in complex tasks.
+ToolLLaMa first retrieves the correct channel info and video comments, but mistakenly calls the \sethlcolor{wrong_action!90}get\_videos\_comment tool again instead of switching to the \sethlcolor{right_action!90}download\_stream tool.
+After applying \ourmethod{}, the model correctly uses the \sethlcolor{right_action!90}download\_stream tool, providing the streaming link and fulfilling the request.
+Additional cases of missing tool calls and argument errors are provided in our code repository\footnote{https://github.com/yuyq18/StepTool}.